domainmod/domainmod/README.md

 If you have any problems during installation please see the Support section.

+## Cron Job Installation (Highly Recommended)
+DomainMOD includes a Task Scheduler that allows you to run various system jobs at specified times, which helps keep your DomainMOD installation up-to-date and running smoothly, as well as notifies you of important information, such as emailing you to let you know about upcoming Domain & SSL Certificate expirations.

+The Task Scheduler is very powerful, and it enables features that you otherwise wouldn't be able to use, but in order for it to function you need to schedule the below cron/scheduled job to run on your web server.
+Once this file is setup to run, the Task Scheduler will be live.

+NOTE: This file should be executed every 10 minutes.

+    Filename: /cron.php

 ## Upgrading
 WARNING: Before upgrading, it is strongly recommended that you make a backup of your DomainMOD installation directory and database.
 If something goes wrong during the upgrade there may be no recovering, and having a backup of your installation directory and database will allow you to easily restore your previous installation.